 50 Happiness Hacks That Are Entirely Backed by Science

-Being happy is often easier said than done.
-Some days, you might feel like you're on top of the world.
-But on others, it's easy for stress and anxiety to get the best of you.
-The good news is there are a plenty of ways to get back to feeling great, and they're all backed by science!
-By implementing these expert happiness hacks, you'll be floating on cloud nine in no time.
+Being happy is often easier said than done—especially in the midst of a global pandemic.
+With most of us spending almost all of our time indoors, separated from friends and family, it's hard not to let stress and anxiety get the best of us.
+The good news is that there are a plenty of ways to improve your mood even during these stressful times, and they're all backed by science!
+By implementing our expert-backed happiness hacks, you'll be smiling again in no time.

 Pretend to be happy.

 They say you can fake it until you make it, and the same theory works with happiness.
 A 2012 study published in Psychological Science found that faking a smile and pretending to be happy when you feel stressed can actually decrease your stress levels, making you more joyful.

 Hang out with your dog.

 It's nearly impossible not to be happy around your cute, slobbery pup, right?
 In a 2017 study published in the journal Frontiers in Psychology, researchers found that simply being around your dog amps up your levels of oxytocin, one of the chemicals that makes you feel happy.
 So take your furry best friend for a walk, cuddle up for a movie, or play fetch.
 It'll lift both of your moods.